Alaska

 Licensing Requirements for Construction Managers

-Alaska regulations do not require specific licenses for construction managers, but the work performed by construction managers often mirrors many of the same functions as contractors.
+Alaska regulations do not require specific licenses for construction managers, but the work performed by construction managers often mirrors many of the same functions as contractors, all of whom are required to obtain contractor licenses.
 Thus, construction managers must be familiar with contractor licensing requirements and/or consider becoming licensed as a contractor in Alaska.
 Contractors in Alaska are regulated under the state’s Department of Commerce, Community, and Economic Development’s Division of Corporations, Business and Professional Licensing.
-Before performing work, a contractor must obtain a “certificate of registration” as well as an Alaska business license detailing, among other things, the primary and secondary line of business to be conducted.
+Additionally, before submitting a bid or performing work, a contractor must obtain a “certificate of registration” as well as an Alaska business license detailing, among other things, the primary and secondary line of business to be conducted.
 Alaska Stat.
 Ann. § 08.18.011; § 43.70.020.